 An interdependent safety culture is one where safety is held as a value across the organization; where safety is led from the top and owned by everyone; where everyone makes a personal commitment to go home safe each and every day, and; where everyone looks out for the safety and well-being of others.

-Our focus on culture, safety and leadership has helped us to improve our safety performance year-on-year since 2012.
-We measure our health and safety performing using a mix of leading and lagging indicators.
-The indicator used to measure overall performance and to benchmark against our industry peers is the Total Recordable Injury Frequency (TRIF) rate.
+Our focus on culture, safety and leadership has helped us regularly improve our health and safety performance over the last decade.
+While we measure our performance using a mix of leading and lagging indicators, the indicator used to measure overall performance and to benchmark against our industry peers is the Total Recordable Injury Frequency (TRIF) rate.
 We also use Lost Time Injury Frequency (LTIF) rate as a reference indicator.
-All rates are calculated based on a 200,000-hour formula.
-We follow the US Occupational Safety and Health Administration’s (OSHA) definition of medical treatment to classify injuries at all of our operations, and our reporting processes are aligned to the International Council on Mining & Metals (ICMM) Health and Safety Performance Indicators (2014) manual and to the Global Reporting Initiative (GRI) GRI 403-2018: Occupational Health and Safety standard.
+Our injury rates are calculated based on a 200,000-hour forumula.
+We follow the US Occupational Safety and Health Administration (OSHA) definition of first aid and medical treatment for classification of recordable injuries, and our reporting processes are aligned to the International Council on Mining & Metals (ICMM) Health and Safety Performance Indicators (2014) manual and to the Global Reporting Initiative (GRI) GRI 403-2018: Occupational Health and Safety standard.

 Crisis Management Planning and Emergency Preparedness

 We work to maintain a high degree of emergency preparedness across each of our operations.
-As part of that process, we have developed crisis management plans and strategies (including a Pandemic Response Plan) for each of our operations, including our corporate headquarters, and we conduct crisis management training and practice scenarios annually.
+As part of that process, we have crisis management plans and strategies (including a Pandemic Response Plan) for each of our operations and corporate headquarters, and we conduct training and practice scenarios annually.
 Teams from our operations participate in regional and international competitions to test their skills against those of their peers.
 Our crisis management plans are supplemented by site-specific emergency response plans that are catered to the unique aspects of each operation.
 In addition, each of our operations maintain emergency response capabilities suited to their unique working environments.